neurohackweek/python-for-programmers/_episodes/02-things.md

 - "What are some things in Python?"
 objectives:
 - "Assign variables in Python"
+- "Perform calculations using operators, function and methods"
 keypoints:
 - "Variables are labels attached to values that are stored in the computer memory"
+- "You can perform operations on variables using operators and functions"
+- "Objects have functions attached to them -- methods"

 ---

 The most basic component of any programming language are "things", also called